S2-group/NAPPA/Android-Studio-Plugin/readme.md

 To find the installed version of Android Studio, use the Android Studio `About` dialog screen.
 An example is shown below.
 In this case, the (BRANCH.
 BUILD.
-FIX) version of the IntelliJ Platform is `191.8026.42` .
+FIX) version of the IntelliJ Platform is `191.8026.42`.
 Refer to [Android Studio Plugin Development](https://www.jetbrains.org/intellij/sdk/docs/products/android_studio.html) for more details.

 <p align="center">
 <img src="https://www.jetbrains.org/intellij/sdk/docs/products/img/android_studio_build.png"
    alt="Android Studio about dialog screen" width="910"/>
 </p>

-Import this project in InteliJ IDEA.
+Import this project in IntelliJ IDEA.

 ### Running the plugin